huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 As a result we wind up with a model that has most of its layers in BF16, while some layers are in FP8 reducing some of the memory.

 Anecdotally, we have noticed that performance gains don't really start showing when using `TransformerEngine` until a large majority of the layers in the model are made up of those two layers to replace.
-As a result only larger models have been seen to show performance improvements when the number of parameters is around and upwards of a few billion.
+As a result, only larger models have shown performance improvements when the number of parameters is around and upwards of a few billion.

 There are many different arguments that can be passed to the `TransformerEngine` that customize how FP8 calculations are performed and what they do.
 A full list of the arguments is available below: